 What to Do Next?

-Join Laura Mottola for Hoshin Kanri Remotely--Aligning and Executing on Your Organizational Objectives.
-With this 9-week learning experience, you will sharpen your leadership skills and develop a deeper understanding of hoshin planning (also referred to as strategy development and deployment).
+Join us for Hoshin Kanri Remotely--Aligning and Executing on Your Organizational Objectives.
+Through this 9-week learning experience, you will sharpen your leadership skills and develop a deeper understanding of hoshin planning (also referred to as strategy development and deployment).
 The next workshop is taught by Laura Mottola and starts on May 21.
 Learn more and register.